Growth of hexagonal BN crystals by traveling-solvent floating zone: Characterization methodology

 \subsection{Magnetometry}

-Magnetization versus field data (Fig. S5) were collected at $T$ = 300 K across the range $\mu_{0}H$ = \textpm 7 T using a superconducting quantum interference device (SQUID) magnetometer (Quantum Design, MPMS3) operating in the DC mode.
+Taking advantage of the large difference in the magnetic response between h-BN and the various flux compositions, magnetization versus field data were collected as an indirect means of further investigating the nature of flux incorporation.
+Data were taken at $T$ = 300 K across the field range $\mu_{0}H$ = \textpm 7 T using a superconducting quantum interference device (SQUID) magnetometer (Quantum Design, MPMS3) operating in the DC mode.
 Samples were mounted either by wrapping in thin polypropylene foil and securing inside a plastic straw ("chunk" sample) or by mounting to a quartz paddle with GE varnish ("flakes" sample).